teobouvard/igclib/readme.md

 ## Requirements

-* Python 3.6 or higher (Python 3.5 will NOT work because of await list comprehensions)
+* Python 3.5 or higher